dnanto/pydemocapsid/README.rst

 ==========

 Calculate meshes for icosahedral virus capsids.
+Citation and info at the [democapsid](https://github.com/dnanto/democapsid) repository.